Himanshu-Singh-cpp/BestSplit/README.md

-# 💸 SplitWise-Clone: Mobile Computing Course Project
+# 💸 BestSplit: Mobile Computing Course Project

 This project is a **modified version of the SplitWise Android application**, developed as part of the *Mobile Computing* course.
 It enables users to efficiently track shared expenses and settle balances within groups such as friends, families, or roommates.